FlightControl-Master/MOOSE/README.md

 **Stuka (Danny)**
 Working together with Danny has resulted in the MISSILETRAINER class.
 Stuka has shared his ideas and together we made a design.
 Together with the 476 virtual team, we tested this CLASS, and got much positive feedback!

-**Mechanic (G�bor)**
+**Mechanic (Gabor)**
-Worked together with G�bor to create the concept of the DETECTION and FAC classes.
+Worked together with Gabor to create the concept of the DETECTION and FAC classes.
 Mechanic shared his ideas and concepts to group detected targets into sets within detection zones...
 Will continue to work with G�bor to workout the DETECTION and FAC classes.

 **Shadoh**
 Interacted on the eagle dynamics forum to build the FOLLOW class to build large WWII airplane formations.